groupcash/core/README.md

 ### Backer

-Value-creating entities become backers by issuing delivery promises.
+Value-creating entities become backers by making delivery promises.
 These promises are most probably never demanded so selling these promises is a source of capital for the backers which can be invested.
-They also gain a margin when buying back their promises.
+Since they receive this loan by a large number of people, the result a kind of crowd-funding.
+Backers can also gain a margin when buying back their promises.

-The backer also has an incentive to prevent double-spending since that would increase the demandable deliveries without receiving compensation.
+A backer also has an incentive to prevent double-spending since that would increase the demandable deliveries without receiving compensation.
 This is done by "validating" a transferred coin.

 ### Regulator

 The regulator bears the costs of acquiring new backers, assuring their compatibility, determining the delivery promise equivalent to one unit and calculating the maximum number of units they may issue.
-This could be compensated by a fee for validating the created units, decreasing the sell/buy margin of the backers.
-Another source of income could be to manage the accounts of the backers, either charging for this service or by keeping the margins.
+This could be compensated by a fee per created units, decreasing the sell/buy margin of the backers.
+Another source of revenue could be to manage the accounts of the backers, either charging for this service or keeping the margins.

 ### Merchant

 By accepting the proposed currency, merchants benefit from a faster, more secure and cheaper mean of payment.
-Because of the guaranteed buy-back by the backers, the risk is the buy/sell margin and thus small and calculate-able.
+Because of the guaranteed buy-back by the backers, the only risk is the buy/sell margin and thus small and calculate-able.

 ### Consumer